-A photograph of the photographer’s father, Ferley, in Los Patios, Norte de Santander, Colombia.
-He deserted the Colombian army to raise his son but was murdered during the 1999 paramilitary massacres in Norte de Santander.
+A photograph of the photographer’s father, Ferley.
+He deserted the Colombian army to raise his son but was murdered in front of his wife and four-year-old son during the 1999 paramilitary massacres in Norte de Santander.
+Los Patios, Norte de Santander, Colombia.

 Behind every powerful image is a story someone chose to tell.
 And often, a risk someone chose to take.
 Support World Press Photo by making a donation to ensure these important stories are seen across the globe.